 I am always on the lookout for ‘solo friendly’ travel destinations and can add yet another country to the list.
 Traveling in Croatia has ease of travel, a variety of nightlife, stunning scenery and plenty of things to do.
+And to top it all off it’s a great place to do a European road trip.

 Traveling Croatia Solo